 Do not use the before it; see also Wisconsin Alumni Association® (WAA).
 WAA’s merger with the UW Foundation was effective on July 1, 2014.
-The blended organization is now called the Wisconsin Foundation and Alumni Association (WFAA), used primarily with campus audiences.
-Both WAA and UWF maintain their separate brand identities to external alumni and donor audiences.
+The blended organization is now called the Wisconsin Foundation and Alumni Association (WFAA).
+WAA and UWF also maintain their separate brand identities

 the name of the WAA department, but alumni travel is acceptable in generic references; its toll-free phone number is 888-WAA-TRAV (922-8728); when space and time allow, include both versions of the phone number

 also called Wisconsin Alumni Association’s Alumni Advisory Council

 650 N. Lake Street, Madison, WI 53706-1476; use the zip + 4 on all references; 608-262-2551; 888-WIS-ALUM (947-2586); including the letters in the 888 phone number is helpful when viewers/listeners don’t have much time to study the number; when space and time allow, include both versions; firstname.lastname@example.org; uwalumni.com; staff emails are formatted in all lowercase with a period between the first and last names (email@example.com)

 former UW chancellor who returned as interim (or “encore”) chancellor; degree years are MS’62, PhD’63; do not confuse him with David J. Ward '65, MBA '67, PhD '72, a former senior vice president of academic affairs for the UW System; see also Ward, Judith